ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The System allows to download the uploaded file(s)
 #### J. Capture an individual's finger prints as per specification

-Registration Officer captures an individual’s finger prints using finger print device.
-Finger print capture process is configurable by the admin at the country level.
-This process is required to authenticate the individual.
+Registration Officer captures an individual’s finger prints using finger print device to authenticate an individual.
+Finger print capture is configurable by the admin at the country level.

 **Turn ON or OFF finger prints capture**